 What do scores mean?

 College admissions officers care about how well students do on each section of the SAT.
 On the ACT, they're mostly concerned with students’ composite scores.
-If a student is weak in one content area but strong in others, they may still end up with a very good ACT score and thus make a strong impression with admissions committee
+If a student is weak in one content area but strong in others, they may still end up with a very good ACT score and thus make a strong impression on the admissions committee

 How much does it cost?

 Costs differ depending on the test a student takes.
 The SAT is $51 and the ACT is $36.50 ( $52.50 with writing).
-Students who cannot afford the testing fee are eligible for up to 2 fee waivers for the SAT/ACT (making a total 4 waivers total).
+Students who cannot afford the testing fee are eligible for up to 2 fee waivers for the SAT/ACT (making a total of 4 waivers total).

 Where can students sign up?